kray147/lan-chat-cool-gui/Readme.md

 # Chat Application

 This is a simple chat application built with Flask and Socket.IO, allowing users to communicate in real-time via a web interface.
+Most of the python coding is not made by me but by hjyssg.
+I just modified the GUI to make it look better.

 <img src="screenshot/01.png" alt="screenshot-01" width="600"/>